CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration

 The situation changes if we consider a direct product group of $\mathbb{Z}_3 \times U(1)$.
 Let us consider a model with a triplet field $\Phi=(\phi_{\mathbf{1}_{0}}^q, \phi_{\mathbf{1}_{1}}^q, \phi_{\mathbf{1}_{2}}^q)^T$, where $q \neq 0 $ is a $U(1)$ charge.
 A group action of $\mathbb{Z}_3 \times U(1)$ is given as

 where $\theta $ is a parameter of $U(1)$.
 Obviously the same CP-like transformation as in Eq.~\eqref{eq:Z3} satisfies the consistency condition.
-Thus the induced automorphism $u_{\textrm{CP-like}}$ is given by a direct product of two specific automorphisms as
+Thus the corresponding automorphism $u_{\textrm{CP-like}}$ is given by a direct product of two specific automorphisms as

 On the contrary to the previous case, both the two exchanged fields of $\phi_{\mathbf{1}_1}$ and $\phi_{\mathbf{1}_2}^*$ have the same $\mathbb{Z}_3$ charge, but opposite $U(1)$ charges.
 Therefore these two particles should be distinguished under the CP-like transformation.